 I price by the complexity of the return and the forms involved.
 I also assume that everyone is giving me information in wonderfully organized form.
 I simply don’t have time to add up receipts during tax season.
-If you’ve enjoyed reading this website and my incredibly entertaining and witty style, show up my office with a box of receipts you expect to add up (even if you expect to sit there and add them up in front of me) and watch my charming disposition immediately.
+If you’ve enjoyed reading this website and my incredibly entertaining and witty style, show up my office with a box of receipts that you expect me to add up (even if you expect to sit there and add them up in front of me) and watch my charming disposition disappear immediately.
 Go ahead, I dare you.

 That means everyone has health insurance for the full year and you did not utilize the healthcare exchange, and receive premium tax care credits.
 If there is an Obamacare issue then the fees go up accordingly.

 You are always free to send me a pdf of your last year’s return (you can redact your personal info if you want) and how much you paid for it, I will happily tell you whether my fees are higher, lower or comparable to what you’ve been paying.
 That is always the best approach.
 That avoids any unpleasant surprises.